cisagov/get.gov/pages/domains/domains_eligibility.md

 ## Only verified U.S. government organizations can register and operate a .gov domain
-For a fee, anyone can register a .com, .org, or .us domain. .Gov domains are different because they’re only available to U.S.-based government organizations, and they’re free.
+Anyone can register a .com, .org, or .us domain for a fee. .Gov domains are different because they’re only available to U.S.-based government organizations, and they’re free.

 The Cybersecurity and Infrastructure Security Agency (CISA) manages the .gov top-level domain.
-We verify the identity of everyone who requests a .gov domain and we make sure that their organization meets the criteria for having a .gov domain.
+We verify the identity of everyone who requests a .gov domain and we make sure that their organization meets the criteria for registering a .gov domain.

 ## Government organizations at all levels are eligible for .gov domains